ole-dmi/pmap-les_faroe-eowyen-20250124/README.md

 ## PMAP-LES installation on LUMI using `hpc-scripts`

-This installation procedure uses the scripts from the `hpc-scripts` repository.
+This installation procedure uses the scripts from the `hpc-scripts` repository, see https://github.com/stubbiali/hpc-scripts/.

 First get an interactive allocation on dev-g